How to use IBM® App Connect with Microsoft Active Directory

 If necessary, work with your Microsoft Active Directory administrator to obtain these values.
 For more information about the distinguished name and other connection details, see the Microsoft documentation for Azure Active Directory; for example, LDAP authentication with Azure Active Directory.

 To connect to Microsoft Active Directory from the App Connect Designer page (previously the Catalog page) for the first time, under Microsoft Active Directory click Connect.
 When prompted, grant App Connect access to your Microsoft Active Directory.
-This creates an account in App Connect.
+These steps create an account in App Connect.
 For more information, see Managing accounts.

 Before you use the account that is created in App Connect in a flow, rename the account to something meaningful that helps you to identify it.
 To rename the account on the Applications and APIs page, select the account, open its options menu (⋮), then click Rename Account.